India turns to Russia to help supply arms to Afghan forces

 By Sanjeev Miglani

-NEW DELHI India has signed an agreement under which it will pay Russia to supply arms and equipment to the Afghan military as foreign combat troops prepare to leave the country, in a move that risks infuriating Pakistan.
+NEW DELHI, April 30 India has signed an agreement under which it will pay Russia to supply arms and equipment to the Afghan military as foreign combat troops prepare to leave the country, in a move that risks infuriating Pakistan.

 Under the deal, smaller arms such as light artillery and mortars will be sourced from Russia and moved to Afghanistan.